expo/expo/docs/versions/unversioned/distribution/building-standalone-apps.md

 ### If you choose to build for Android

 The first time you build the project you will be asked whether you'd like to upload a keystore or have us handle it for you.
-If you don't know what a keystore is, just leave it to us.
+If you don't know what a keystore is, you can have us generate one for you.
 Otherwise, feel free to upload your own.

+If you choose to let Expo generate a keystore for you, we **strongly recommend** that you later run `expo fetch:android:keystore` and backup your keystore to a safe location.
+Once you submit an app to the Google Play Store, all future updates to that app **must** be signed with the same keystore to be accepted by Google.
+If, for any reason, you delete your project or clear your credentials in the future, you will not be able to submit any updates to your app if you have not backed up your keystore.

 ```bash
 [exp] No currently active or previous builds for this project.